worldbank/sdg-metadata/www/index.md

 * [Metadata]({{ site.baseurl }}/metadata/)
 * [Notes for Developers]({{ site.baseurl }}/developers/)

-For more information about the project, please contact [TBD].
+For more information about the project, please email contact@odenterprise.org.